Callander and Oban Railway: Rock falls in the Pass of Brander

 On 17 August 1881 a train was derailed in the Pass of Brander; there were no serious injuries, but it focussed on the risk to trains due to boulders falling on to the line from the high hillside directly above the railway.
 After much consideration a system of wire fences was installed, such that if a wire was broken by a falling boulder, special signals would automatically return to danger.
 The system was ready on 17 April 1883.
 The network of wires produced a humming sound in the wind, and local railway people nicknamed the system Anderson's piano.
 The system continues to this day and has generally worked well, although further derailments occurred in 1946 and 2010.
 The 2010 derailment was caused by a boulder which originated on railway land below Anderson's piano and therefore could not be detected.

 More crossing places

 The line was established with a limited number of crossing places for trains on the single line.
 Now that the route had trunk status by virtue of the steamer connections, delays to one train could expand into serious delays elsewhere.
-The staff and ticket system was rather inflexible, and it was replaced by the Tyers train tablet system, with additional crossing places at Glenlochy (between Tyndrum and Dalmally), Awe Crossing between Lochawe and Taynuilt, Glencruitten Summit between Connel Ferry and Oban, and St Brides between Callander and Strathyre.
+The staff and ticket system was rather inflexible, and it was replaced by the Tyer's train tablet system, with additional crossing places at Glenlochy (between Tyndrum and Dalmally), Awe Crossing between Lochawe and Taynuilt, Glencruitten Summit between Connel Ferry and Oban, and St Brides between Callander and Strathyre.